NetApp/Verda/README.md

 This repo provides guidance on protecting popular Kubernetes applications with NetApp Astra Control by taking app-consistent snapshots and backups.

-A snapshot is a point-in-time copy of an app that is stored on the volume used by the app.
+A snapshot is a consistent point-in-time copy of an app that is stored on the volume used by the app.
 Snapshots are used to restore the state of an app.

 Astra also allows users to create app backups.
 A backup is stored on object storage in the cloud.
 A backup can be slower to create when compared to snapshots.
 They can be accessed across regions in the cloud to enable app migrations.
 You can also choose a longer retention period for backups.